ArneCL/BlogPosts/replacing-csv-commas-in-fields-regex.md

 However, luckily, the field with the comma within is in double quotation marks.

-This means we can run a regex to replace all such occurrances with the commas's HTML entity, ``&#44;``
+This means we can run a regex to replace all such occurrances with the commas's unicode entity, ``\\u0027``

 The regex works like this: